ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 trivial way to include public metadata is to assign a unique issuer public key for each value of metadata, such that N keys yields log2(N) bits of metadata.
 The total amount of metadata bits included in a token is the sum of public and private metadata bits.
+Every bit of metadata can be used to partition the Client anonymity set; see {{metadata-privacy}} for more inforation.

 Public metadata is that which clients can observe as part of the token issuance flow.
 Public metadata can either be transparent or opaque.
 For